coopTilleuls/CoopTilleulsForgotPasswordBundle/docs/index.md

 **For version >= 1.5.0 :**

-If you want to choose a specific provider, you should set header parameter `X-provider => {provider}` for these events.
+If you want to choose a specific provider, you should set header parameter `FP-provider => {provider}` for these events.
 - `coop_tilleuls_forgot_password.create_token`:
   password (`POST /forgot-password/`)
 ```